 2. How do I track the performance of a QR code?

-This is where the advantages of Dynamic QR codes come in.
-With Dynamic QR codes, one can track the analytics regarding number of scans, time, location, and duration of high activity.
+This is where the advantages of dynamic QR codes come in.
+With dynamic QR codes, one can track the analytics regarding the number of scans, time, location, and duration of high activity.
 One can create markdown cards, that pop up on scanning the code, and even assign campaigns to different codes and manage them all in one dashboard.
 One can even download QR codes in formats of higher quality, with zero compromise on quality.

 Before deciding on the use cases, it is essential to know certain tips to enhance user statistics.
 For QR codes to be effectively scanned, the size should be below 1.2×1.2 inches and optimal placement of the code should be a priority.
 They can be used on flyers, posters, invites, stalls, on product packaging, business cards and so on, having ensured that the code is placed in a detectable location.

-While the Coachella Valley Music Arts festival draws quite the audience, with the programme consisting of 160 artists, variety of food and so much more, this year, the audience might have to use their smartphones for more than just live tweeting and posting.
+While the Coachella Valley Music Arts festival draws quite the audience, with the program consisting of 160 artists, a variety of food and so much more, this year, the audience might have to use their smartphones for more than just live-tweeting and posting.
 The festival is all set to unveil a scavenger hunt consisting of scanning QR codes to avail access to various challenges and to earn coins and badges, making the festival more interactive, with the help of these very QR codes.

 3. The Venice carnival and treasure hunts